CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > made public by the maintainers or CPANSec.
 That includes patches or
 > pull requests or mitigration advice.

+Note that any policy for public disclosure are up to the maintainers of the project.
+However, embargoes should not be unreasonably long, and disclosure should take into account how it will affect downstream users.

 You can also link to the CPANSec page

 > For more information, see _Report a Security Issue_